PPdustin/hiyas-system/README.md

 1. Open the **XAMPP Control Panel**
 2. Click **Start** next to **Apache**

 You should see the Apache module turn green.
-If not, check if another service is using port 80.

 ---